-Trees are recommended to have 2-3 stakes surrounding the base of the tree.
+Trees should have 2-3 stakes surrounding the base of the tree.

 If starting with 2 stakes, place on opposing sides of tree